Frequently asked questions

 My baby has CHD but is was not diagnosed during my pregnancy, should this have been picked up?
 It is not possible to detect every case of CHD during pregnancy – some conditions can’t be spotted and others can be incredibly hard to detect due to a number of factors, including the position of the baby during the scan.
-We want to increase early detection rates of cardiac defects – since we started our work in 1999 the national prenatal detection rates in the UK have doubled from 23% to 46%.
-That’s the national average – in some areas around the UK, detection rates are already well above 50%.
+We want to increase early detection rates of cardiac defects – since we started our work in 1999 the national prenatal detection rates in the UK have more than doubled from 23% to 53%.

 Questions about our sonographer training

-How much does it cost to train a sonographer? £75 enables our experts to provide specialist on-site training for one sonographer, and our hospital visits usually see us train up to five or six sonographers per day.
+How much does it cost to train a sonographer? £675 enables our experts to provide specialist on-site training for 10 sonographers.

 Why does a charity have to provide this training?
 Sonographers are highly trained health professionals.
 Our training is specialist training that is designed to offer additional support and expertise to the training sonographers already receive.
 Research studies show training can help improve antenatal detection rates, and we exist to do everything we can to help sonographers.